Spiral to GEO Using an Optimal Finite Maneuver

 0 q 0

-0 L 1800 deg
+0 deg L 1800 deg

-tf - 7200 sec Final Time tf + 7200 sec
+Tf - 7200 sec Final Time Tf + 7200 sec

-5. Click OK .
+5. Click OK.

-Defining the Boundary Path
+Defining the Path Boundaries

-• the thrust spherical angles (when not using unit vectors as controls in the Algorithm Options) on the trajectory at all but the initial and terminal points.
+The Path Boundaries enable you to define the upper and lower bounds of the orbital states and the thrust spherical angles (when not using unit vectors as controls in the Algorithm Options) on the trajectory at all but the initial and terminal points.

-1. Click the Path Boundaries... button.
+1. Click Path Boundaries....

 3. You can explicitly set some values.
 In the following steps, you can set the goal for the satellite to go from the LEO regime to a final GEO position with an inclination and eccentricity of zero (0).